-SECTION 2-603.
+SECTION 2-505.
 WAIVER OF OBJECTION.

-(a) A party that knows that the other party's performance constitutes a breach of contract but accepts that performance and fails within a reasonable time to object is precluded from relying on the breach to cancel the contract.
-However, acceptance and failure to object do not preclude a claim for damages unless the party in breach has changed its position reasonably and in good faith in reliance on the aggrieved party's inaction.
+(a) A party who knows that the other party's performance constitutes a breach but accepts that performance and fails within a reasonable time to object is precluded from relying on the breach to justify rejection or to cancel the contract.
+However, acceptance and failure to object do not preclude any other remedy for breach unless the party in breach is prejudiced by the aggrieved party's inaction.